-Virginia Salesperson Pre-Licensing How to Become a VA Real Estate Agent
+Virginia Salesperson Pre-Licensing How To Get a Real Estate License In Virginia

 6 Steps Toward Getting Your Virginia Salesperson License

 Getting your Virginia real estate license might seem daunting, but we’re here to guide you

 Read on to learn about the six steps you’ll need to complete before starting your career in Virginia real estate.
 To learn about how much it costs to get your real estate license, visit our Virginia Pre-Licensing pricing page.

 - Be at least 18 years of age